Canterbury Campus Open Day

 |Public Relations and Media||PR10||-|

-The 2020/21 annual tuition fees for this course are:
+The 2022/23 annual tuition fees for this course are:

 Tuition fees for all courses are payable on an annual basis, except where stated.

-Please read the 2020/21 Tuition Fee Statement for further information regarding 2020/21 tuition fees and year on year fee increases.
+Please read the 2022/23 Tuition Fee Statement for further information regarding 2022/23 tuition fees and year on year fee increases.

-You will have access to psychology specific resources including online study skills materials and our dedicated psychology teaching space and laboratories, which include a psychology seminar room, an eye tracker, brain imaging equipment (EEG), virtual reality simulation, and at least one observation suite with a one-way mirror and video surveillance.
-We also incorporate the use of specialist software to conduct data analysis, including SPSS, R and NVivo.
+You will have access to psychology-specific resources housed in Verena Holmes, CCCU's new STEM building.
+Our dedicated psychology teaching spaces and laboratories, which include a psychology seminar room, seven bespoke psychology labs incorporating eye trackers, brain imaging equipment (EEG), virtual reality simulation, and observation suites with one-way mirrors and Mangold video surveillance and behavioural coding software.